People

 Research and Academic Interests:

-Work at Los Alamos National Laboratory that included synthesis and characterization of high-temperature cuprate superconductors, and X-ray diffraction analysis of actinide alloys.
+Work at Los Alamos National Laboratory that included the synthesis and characterization of high-temperature cuprate superconductors, and X-ray diffraction analysis of actinide alloys.
 Work at UNM has been primarily focused on the synthesis and characterization of single-atom precious metal catalysts as well as X-ray diffraction analysis supporting work in Chemistry, Engineering, and Earth Sciences.
 This includes projects such as the study of gold and mine waste in the environment, the effects of wildfire on water chemistry, the study of terrestrial analogs for comparison to Martian geology and geochemistry, the study of thin films for electronic applications, and the study of terrestrial impact structure mineralogy.